Exposing the Cracks: Vulnerabilities of Retrieval-Augmented LLM-based Machine Translation: Introduction

 \section{Introduction}

 \textbf{RE}trieval-\textbf{A}ugmented \textbf{L}LM-based \textbf{M}achine \textbf{T}ranslation (REAL-MT) is increasingly used to enhance translation quality for knowledge-intensive MT tasks like idiomatic translation~\cite{DBLP:conf/aaai/LiCYWYTX24,donthi2025improving}.
 Although external knowledge can enhance translation performance, reliance on it is a double-edged sword: when the retrieved context contains noise such as irrelevant or misleading information, LLMs often produce nonsensical translations, as illustrated in Figure~\ref{fig:motivation_example}.
-Since noisy retrieval is unavoidable in real-world deployment, the behavior of REAL-MT under such conditions remains poorly understood, posing a critical barrier to deploying REAL-MT in safety-sensitive or real-world applications where reliability is paramount.
-This gap motivates our central question: \textbf{to what extent does noisy retrieval compromise REAL-MT's trustworthiness?}
+Since noisy retrieval is unavoidable in real-world deployment, a critical gap remains in understanding how REAL-MT’s reliability degrades under such conditions.
+This limitation constitutes a key barrier to its adoption in applications where translation quality and reliability are critical.
+To address this, we ask: \textbf{To what extent does noisy retrieval compromise REAL-MT’s trustworthiness?}

-To investigate how noisy retrieval compromises REAL-MT’s trustworthiness, we develop a two-pronged approach: a controlled noise injection framework to simulate realistic retrieval failures, and specialized evaluation metrics to quantify their impact.
+To systematically quantify this vulnerability, we introduce a controlled noise injection framework based on real-world retrieval failure patterns.
 While standard machine translation metrics like COMET~\cite{DBLP:conf/emnlp/ReiSFL20} assess overall output quality, they fail to capture semantic fidelity in idiomatic translation and cannot distinguish whether errors stem from source misinterpretation or over-reliance on retrieved context.
 To address this gap, we propose two complementary metrics: \textbf{Fidelity}, which evaluates translation correctness with a focus on idiomatic accuracy, and \textbf{Context Adoption Rate (CAR)}, which quantifies the extent to which models rely on external context.
 Together, they enable fine-grained analysis of both what the model gets wrong and why.